 Raspberry Lemonade Sorbet

-- 1 1 ⁄2 cups sugar
+- 1 ½ cups sugar

-- 1 tsp. vanilla extract
+- 1 teaspoon vanilla extract

-- 5 cups fresh Driscoll's raspberries
+- 5 cups fresh raspberries

-- 2 tbsp. fresh lemon juice
+- 2 tablespoons freshly squeezed lemon juice

 - 2 cups water

-In a 2-quart saucepan, bring 2 cups water and sugar to a boil, stirring to dissolve.
+- In a 2-quart saucepan, bring 2 cups water and sugar to a boil, stirring to dissolve.
 Reduce heat to low and simmer, without stirring, to make a simple syrup, for 5 minutes.

-Pour the syrup into a medium bowl, stir in vanilla extract, and transfer to the freezer to let chill for 15 minutes.
+- Pour the syrup into a medium bowl, stir in vanilla extract, and transfer to the freezer to let chill for 15 minutes.

-Freeze until solid.
+- Freeze until solid.

-Remove from freezer and break the mixture up into pieces.
+- Remove from freezer and break the mixture up into pieces.
 In small batches, put into the blender and liquidize until smooth.